30+ Fun (& WEIRD) Things to Do in Ximending, Taipei

 Did you know that cat cafes started in Taipei, before becoming an international phenomenon?
 You can find out which one is the original (and still running!) in my guide to the best cat cafes in Taipei.

-Ximen of course has a cat cafe of its own, called Fufu Cat Cafe.
+Ximen of course has a few cat cafes of its own.
+One is called Fufu Cat Cafe.
 Unsurprisingly, given the neighborhood, it is very popular among local teens and 20-somethings.
 What sets it apart from other cat cafes in Taipei is that they offer the chance to spend just 10 minutes with the cats for a very low price of only NT40 – a big plus for jobless teens.
+No kids are allowed at this one, though.

 Lose Your Money to a Claw Machine